William Bridges Adams: Personal life

 He was born and grew up in Woore, Shropshire, close to Madeley, Staffordshire, and was educated at the Madeley School.
 His father, the son of a yeoman farmer of Woore, moved to London where he worked his way from a journeyman coachbuilder to master tradesman.
 His principal business was that of supplying leather to coachmakers from a shop in Dean Street, Soho.
 In due course Adams was apprenticed as a coachbuilder to the firm of Baxter & Pierce of Long Acre, London.
 This was a well known firm and during his time with the company Napoleon's travelling carriage was brought there, after the battle of Waterloo, and Bridges Adams made a drawing of it.

 On 30 November 1818 at St Martin-in-the-Fields, he married Elizabeth Place, the daughter of Francis Place, the social reformer.
 Together they set out on a voyage to find their fortunes in a warmer climate.
-In 1820 they left for Valparaiso in Chile.
-In Valparaiso he was employed to manage Lord Cochrane's estate, for a salary of £200 per year.
+In 1820 they left for Valparaíso in Chile.
+In Valparaíso, he was employed to manage Lord Cochrane's estate, for a salary of £200 per year.
 In 1821 he had a son, William Alexander Adams (de), later to become a mechanical engineer in his own right.
-The family survived the earthquake in Valparaiso of 19 November 1822.
+The family survived the earthquake in Valparaíso of 19 November 1822.
 Elizabeth died on 8 August 1823, when giving birth to a second child, who also died.
 Following this tragedy Bridges Adams returned to England, with his son, by a long trek over the Andes to Buenos Aires and by ship back to London, via Falmouth, in 1826.
 After a further trip to the United States, Bridges Adams settled in London and took a position in the firm of Hobson & Co, Coachmakers.